 Helping people with their writing problems has also helped distract me from some of the stresses and strains in my personal life, meaning I’ve benefitted from these advice sessions at least as much as they have.

 So, if people tell you that Twitter isn’t a good place for selling books, they’re probably right.
 Hard sell tactics don’t really work.
 Nobody wants to follow a megaphone.
-But, Twitter is a great place for helping and encouraging people, and if that results in a few extra book sales, that’s fantastic–but you have to concentrate on the helping rather than the selling!
+But, Twitter is a great place for helping and encouraging people, and if that results in extra book sales, that’s fantastic–but you have to concentrate on the helping rather than the selling!

 You can find me on Twitter here: @garethlpowellNo tags for this post.